Important note: Unfortunately, our products are not available in your country. If you have any questions, please contact our support.

 TISSUE ANCHORING SYSTEM TAS

-• Highest pull-out force and accuracy
+• High pull-out force and accuracy

 • Reliable fixation